-When creating and advancing your character, you can use any race and class rules options for your character from the PH and one other from those products listed below.
+When creating and advancing your character, you can use any race option listed below.
+You can also use any of the class rules options for your character from the PH and from one other product listed below.
 We refer to this campaign rule as "Player's Handbook + 1".

-- Icewind Dale: Rime of the Frostmaiden
+It is important to note that your choice of race is not restricted by PH + 1.

 - Mordenkainen's Tome of Foes

 - Tasha's Cauldron of Everything

 - Volo's Guide to Monsters

-- · Xanathar's Guide to Everything
+- Xanathar's Guide to Everything